-Today we'll do a simple run through of a valuation method used to estimate the attractiveness of Sempra (NYSE:SRE) as an investment opportunity by projecting its future cash flows and then discounting them to today's value.
-This will be done using the Discounted Cash Flow (DCF) model.
+In this article we are going to estimate the intrinsic value of Sempra (NYSE:SRE) by projecting its future cash flows and then discounting them to today's value.
+The Discounted Cash Flow (DCF) model is the tool we will apply to do this.
 Don't get put off by the jargon, the math behind it is actually quite straightforward.

 Value Per Share = Expected Dividend Per Share / (Discount Rate - Perpetual Growth Rate)

-The calculation above is very dependent on two assumptions.
-The first is the discount rate and the other is the cash flows.
+Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
 If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Sempra as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 5.5%, which is based on a levered beta of 0.800.
+In this calculation we've used 6.2%, which is based on a levered beta of 0.800.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Whilst important, the DCF calculation ideally won't be the sole piece of analysis you scrutinize for a company.
+Although the valuation of a company is important, it is only one of many factors that you need to assess for a company.
 It's not possible to obtain a foolproof valuation with a DCF model.
-Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
+Preferably you'd apply different cases and assumptions and see how they would impact the company's valuation.
 For instance, if the terminal value growth rate is adjusted slightly, it can dramatically alter the overall result.
-For Sempra, there are three further items you should explore:
+For Sempra, we've compiled three pertinent factors you should explore:

-Risks: For example, we've discovered 5 warning signs for Sempra (1 makes us a bit uncomfortable!) that you should be aware of before investing here.
+Risks: For instance, we've identified 2 warning signs for Sempra (1 doesn't sit too well with us) you should be aware of.

 Future Earnings: How does SRE's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.